BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 5: Requirements

-E-Corp checks that the classes that Cybercat took meet the expected requirements for a Cyber security degree and that other companies in the space respect Cyber U's certifications.
+E-Corp audits Cybercat's classes to ensure that they meet the expected requirements for a Cyber security degree and that other companies in the space respect Cyber U's certifications.

 #### Phase 6: Approval